AnjaliG1999/NandToTetris/README.md

 # NandToTetris
-Projects in the nandtotetris course (Coursera).
+Projects in the nand2tetris course (Coursera).
 Course name: Build a Modern Computer from First Principles: From Nand to Tetris (Project-Centered Course)